Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-For the purpose of hormonal contraception synthetic analogues of female sex hormones, estrogens and progesterone, whose structure is close to natural, are used, and the activity is much higher.
-This allows you to get a contraceptive effect when using them in very low doses.
+For the purpose of hormonal contraception, synthetic analogues of female sex hormones are used - estrogens and progesterone, the structure of which is close to natural ones, and the activity is much higher.
+This allows to obtain a contraceptive effect when using them in very low doses.

-The most effective method of preventing unwanted pregnancy is hormonal contraception, based on the use of synthetic analogues of female sex hormones.
+The most effective method of preventing unwanted pregnancy at present is hormonal contraception, based on the use of synthetic analogues of female sex hormones.

 Epidemiology

-Hormonal contraception is very popular in Western Europe: for example, in England this type of contraception is used by 22%, in France - 36%, in Germany - 48%, in Italy - 23% of women of reproductive age, while in Ukraine hormonal contraception 8.6% of women of reproductive age use it.
+Hormonal contraception is very popular in Western European countries: for example, in England this type of contraception is used by 22%, in France - 36%, in Germany - 48%, in Italy - 23% of women of reproductive age, while in Ukraine hormonal contraception is used by 8.6% of women of reproductive age.

 The mechanism of action of hormonal contraceptives is based on: